The Interplay of Military Intervention and Peacemaking

 Abstract: When can a third party manipulate the bargaining dynamics between its protégé and its adversary through diplomacy?
 I develop a formal model in which (1) the third party and its protégé have misaligned interests, and (2) the disputants bargain simultaneously over two issue dimensions---one capturing common interests, the other capturing misaligned interests between the allies.
 The results show that when the protégé and its patron have heterogeneous preferences for the disputed issues, the protégé will not necessarily use the patron's support in the way the patron wants.
 Patron's support increases the protégé's bargaining leverage, and how the protégé will use this increased leverage at the negotiating table directly affects the way the patron communicates.
 The existence of misaligned interests will increase the credibility of the patron's alleged support for its protégé and thus benefit the allies if the signal can potentially improve the protégé's gains over both shared and misaligned interests with its patron.

-The Strategic Value of Observable Intelligence
+The Strategic Value of Public Intelligence

 Status: working paper